 * Cross out the one that doesn’t apply to you.

 It still surprises me how little people realize what they are saying.
 It is as though words don’t have any energy.
 As if they just roll off of you.
 We now know that words do have an impact on us.
 When people talk a lot about bad weather or about dramatic current events, we can become glum or down.
 And it happens much more often than we realize.

-I’d like to ask you to remember the names you were called.
+I’d like to ask you to remember the names you were called, name-calling.
 Mine were: breadstick, and lamppost, because I am a reaaaaally long woman!
 Within the family were many more affectionate names such as: “strange one”, “bad girl”, “Daddy long legs”, “insufferable child”, “ghastly girl”, “spoiled brat”, “lazy pig”, “bad girl”, “ungrateful child”, and I could continue on in this vein.
 I will admit that I was a fiery teenager.

 Name-calling has an influence on you.
 Children can deal with a lot.
 If they hear a bit of verbal abuse, it won’t affect them much, but if they hear this time and time again, day in and day out, year after year, these words gain substance.
 They become a physical part of you, as a sort of “red flag”.
 You create opinions about yourself from them, to understand why these names apply to you: “I’m lazy”, or “I can’t be trusted” or “I’m a bad person”.
 I used to have a red flag for “I can’t be trusted”.
 When my director joked to a colleague: “You have to check if what she says is correct”, I went crazy.
 For me that joke was like waving a red flag at a bull.
 I spoke to my director about it and only understand much later that it really was a joke.
 Interesting type of humor, by the way.